ssitvit/Code-Canvas/projects/drum_kit/drum_kit.md

 # Drum Kit

+Welcome to the Drum Kit project!
 This is a simple drum kit project that allows you to play different drum sounds by clicking on the corresponding buttons or pressing the corresponding keys on your keyboard.

 ## Table of Contents